HenrikBengtsson/jottr.org/content/post/2025-10-08-dofuture-everywhere.md

 doFuture::registerDoFuture("%dofuture%")
 ```

-all existing code in scripts and packages that use `%dopar%` of
+all existing code in scripts and packages that uses `%dopar%` of
-**foreach** will behave as if they had used `%dofuture%` instead.
-This
+**foreach** will behave as if `%dofuture%` was used instead.
+This can
-can be a step up from
+be a step up from

 ```r
 doFuture::registerDoFuture()
 ```

-that will tell `%dopar%` to parallelize via the future framework,
+which indeed tells `%dopar%` to parallelize via the future framework,
-which you can read about in my 2017 blog post [doFuture: A Universal
-Foreach Adaptor Ready to be Used by 1,000+ Packages].

-But, I believe it is better to use the `%dofuture%` operator with
-`foreach()` instead of `%dopar%`, because comes with more benefits.
-If
+but `%dofuture%` is even better.
+As I outline in my June 2023 blog
-you are interested in the details, please my blog post [%dofuture% - a
-Better foreach() Parallelization Operator than %dopar%] from June
+post [%dofuture% - a Better foreach() Parallelization Operator than
+%dopar%], the `%dofuture%` operator comes with even more benefits.
+For
-2023.
-For example, using an explicit `%dofuture%`, or forcing it via
+example, using an explicit `%dofuture%`, or forcing it via
 `doFuture::registerDoFuture("%dofuture%")`, results in:

- * Message, warnings, and other types of conditions generated in
+ * Messages, warnings, and other types of conditions generated in
    parallel are relayed as-is regardless of parallel backend.
 This is
    also true for standard output produced by `print()`, `cat()`,
    `str()`, etc. When using foreach _without_ Futureverse
-   (e.g. **doParallel**), such output is lost in the void.
+   (e.g. **doParallel**), such output is lost to the void.
 In
    contrast, when using **doFuture**, it just works.
 You can also use
    `capture.output()` and `withCallingHandlers()` as you would do when
    you run things sequentially